Fall hiking in Pennsylvania

-Pennsylvania is home to 124 state parks, with more than 300,000 acres of land available for public recreational use.
+Pennsylvania is home to 125 state parks, with more than 300,000 acres of land set aside for public recreational areas.
 With a number of these parks easily accessible within an hour drive of Pittsburgh, it’s easy to plan a little time out to get back to nature.
-Take a break from the city congestion and enjoy an hour or 2 of biking, hiking, winter sports, birdwatching, picnicking, or simply just enjoying the sights and sounds of nature in a quiet setting.
+While living in the ‘Burgh metro, l enjoyed a mix of big city attractions and natural recreation via a number of great state parks located just a short drive outside of the city.

-Here are 5 great state parks near Pittsburgh where you can refresh, rejuvenate, and enjoy the great outdoors.
+In my guide, I feature several wonderful & easily accessible state parks where you can refresh, rejuvenate, and enjoy the great outdoors anytime of the year.

 1. Ohiopyle State Park